../../_images/vampir_logo.png

 $ netstat -ab | grep "<selected port number>"

-After submitting the port forward command as seen above, it will ask for your login password to access Summit.
+After submitting the port forward command as seen above, it will ask for your login information to access the OLCF system.
 Leave this terminal window open!

 Launch the Vampir GUI on your local machine